Midnight Run: Soundtrack

 Note: The version of "Try to Believe" in the film is instrumental.
-The track was later re-recorded by Oingo Boingo for its 1990 album Dark at the End of the Tunnel.
+The track was re-recorded by Oingo Boingo for its 1990 album Dark at the End of the Tunnel.

 Reception

 Box office

 Midnight Run was released on July 20, 1988, in 1,158 theaters, grossing $5.5 million in its opening weekend.
 It went on to make $38.4 million in North America and $43.2 million in the rest of the world, for a worldwide total of $81.6 million.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 95%, based on 57 reviews, with an average rating of 8.00/10.
+On Rotten Tomatoes, the film holds an approval rating of 95%, based on 58 reviews, with an average rating of 8.00/10.
 The site's critics consensus reads: "Enlivened by the antagonistic chemistry between Robert De Niro and Charles Grodin, Midnight Run is an uncommonly entertaining odd couple comedy."
 Metacritic assigned the film a weighted average score of 78 out of 100, based on 16 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on a scale of A+ to F.

 Film critic Roger Ebert of the Chicago Sun-Times gave the film 3½ stars out of 4, writing, "What Midnight Run does with these two characters is astonishing, because it's accomplished within the structure of a comic thriller ...
 It's rare for a thriller to end with a scene of genuinely moving intimacy, but this one does, and it earns it."

-In his review for The Globe and Mail, Jay Scott praised the performances: "De Niro has the time of his acting life lightening up and sending up all those raging bulls that won him all those Oscars ...
-Grodin, master of the double-take and maestro of the slow burn, [is] the best light character comic since Jack Benny stopped playing himself".
+In his review for The Globe and Mail, Jay Scott praised the performances: "De Niro has the time of his acting life lightening up and sending up all those raging bulls that won him all those Oscars...Grodin, master of the double-take and maestro of the slow burn, [is] the best light character comic since Jack Benny stopped playing himself."

 For The New York Times, Vincent Canby wrote, "Mr. De Niro and Mr. Grodin are lunatic delights."

 For The Washington Post, Hal Hinson wrote, "carrying the dead weight of George Gallo's script, Brest isn't up to the strenuous task of transforming his uninspired genre material in something deeper, and so the attempts to mix pathos with comedy strike us merely as wild and disorienting vacillations in tone."